What NexoPad is and how to get started

 Create your free account

-Go to dashboard.nexopad.app and sign up with your email or Google.
+Go to dashboard.nexopad.app/register and sign up with your email or Google.
 The free account already includes personal snippets, notes, and links with no credit card required.

 The account is required so your data syncs across devices and so you can sign in to the extension popup.